chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 }
 ```

-And again, we can see the resulting model names below, where the first model name represents the full model, and the next two model names represent models with the substitution of invariant terms in the detection portion.
+And again, we can see the results below, where the first model name represents the full model, and the next two model names represent models with the substitution of invariant terms in the detection portion, representing the first of the nested models.

 ```r
 head(model.names, 3)